Jasmit22/Invofind/README.md

 ### Users
 Users represent regular employees within the inventory management system.
 Our website allows users to efficiently locate products within store inventory by equipping them with the necessary tools and access privileges.
 Users are limited in their level of access as they do not need to oversee all aspects of the inventory management system.

+> [!IMPORTANT]
+> Invofind requires new companies are manually registered.

 <img width="1705" alt="image" src="https://github.com/user-attachments/assets/51f5cce3-bed2-4df1-bb1a-dff5a6fadb78">